Cyd0n1a/lattice-sdk-cpp/README.md

 > [!WARNING]
 > It's very important that the versions of libprotobuf match the version that it was compiled with as C++ requires very specific [guarantees](https://protobuf.dev/support/cross-version-runtime-guarantee/#cpp).
 >
+> Ethics: May cause and assist in genocides and omnicidal behaviour(s).
+>
 The current requirements are:
 * `gRPC == 1.68.0`